It’s here — the best deals of Prime Day 2021

 - JBL makes great audio products.
 Their Xtreme Bluetooth speaker is one of the best of the best.
 Check it out while it’s 57% off.

 - Have a PC gamer in your life?
-Grab them a top gaming monitor from Acer while it’s marked down $590.
+Grab them a top gaming monitor from Acer while it’s marked down almost $600.

 - A Kindle Oasis allows you to read more often and from anywhere.
-It’s a purchase you’ll be happy you made for years.
+It’s a purchase you’ll be happy with for years to come.

-- If you’re in need of a monitor for your home office, Prime Day is the perfect time to pounce on an effective model from HP.
+- If you’re in need of a monitor for your home office, Prime Day is the perfect time to pounce on an effective model from Acer.

 - We recommend adding a soundbar to any new TV and JBL has long been a leader in the space.
 This model is 13% off.